 Rapid Differential Diagnosis: Clinical Strategies for Canine Distemper, Parvovirus, and Coronavirus

-In the early stages of the disease, CDV, CPV, and CCV can all cause non-specific symptoms, making it difficult to distinguish them based on clinical presentation alone.
+In the early stages of the disease, CDV, CPV, and CCV can all cause non-specific symptoms, making it difficult to distinguish them based on clinical signs alone.

 Common Similar Symptoms

-Create a comparison table to clearly compare the main target organs, typical symptoms, incubation period, age of onset, and key laboratory indicators (such as WBC) of CDV, CPV, and CCV
+Create a comparative table to clearly compare the main target organs, typical symptoms, incubation period, age of onset, and key laboratory indicators (such as WBC) of CDV, CPV, and CCV.

 Rapid and Accurate Diagnosis: Why is it Critical?

-Different viral infections may have different focuses and supportive therapies.
-Accurate diagnosis is the prerequisite for developing an effective treatment plan.
+Different viral infections may have different treatment priorities and supportive therapies.
+Accurate diagnosis is a prerequisite for developing an effective treatment plan.

 Both CDV and CPV are highly contagious.
 Rapid identification of positive cases helps to immediately implement strict isolation and disinfection measures.